shopware/docs/guides/installation/legacy/from-scratch.md

 # Installation from Scratch

+{% hint style="info" %}
+This approach is no longer recomended.
+It is kept here as a reference.
+{% endhint %}

 If it is *impossible* to get Docker up and running on your development environment, you can install Shopware 6 locally.

 {% hint style="info" %}